Petar Mićin

-Petar Mićin (Петар Мићин, /sh/; born 29 September 1998) is a Serbian footballer who plays for Zorya Luhansk.
+Petar Mićin (Петар Мићин, /sh/; born 29 September 1998) is a Serbian footballer who plays for Sogdiana.

 Club career

 Vojvodina

 Born in Novi Sad, Mićin passed Vojvodina youth school and joined the first team at the age of 18.
 He also spent his first six months of senior football as a bonus player with local club Crvena Zvezda, where he was playing on dual registration in second half of the 2016–17 Serbian League Vojvodina season.
 Returning to Vojvodina in summer 2017, Mićin passed the whole pre-season with the first team.
 He made his Serbian SuperLiga debut on 21 July 2017, in 1–0 home victory over Čukarički.
 Shortly after the official debut for Vojvodina's first team, Mićin asked to leave the club, which led to him being suspended by the club's management.

 Čukarički

 On the last day of the summer transfer window 2017, Mićin signed a five-year professional contract with Čukarički.
 He scored his first goal for new club in his debut match, for 2–0 away victory over Mačva Šabac on 8 September 2017.
 He scored a twice in a cup win against Jagodina on 20 September, as also the only for beating Zlatibor Čajetina in the same competition.
 Finally, Mićin scored his fifth goal in the first half-season against Red Star Belgrade on 26 November 2017.